 - The comment says what the code obviously does, instead of why.

 These aren't syntactic errors.
-They are intent errors.
-Catching them is the part of the work that doesn't get easier.
+They are intent errors, and catching them is the part of the work that doesn't get easier.

 The productivity question

-I'm going to be careful here, because I think the productivity question is where most accounts of AI-assisted development get sloppy.
+I'm going to be careful here, because the productivity question is where most accounts of AI-assisted development get sloppy.

-In rough terms, my experience is this: for things with well-known patterns (auth flows, form validation, REST endpoints, test scaffolding), the cost of an additional feature drops substantially.
-Not by a small amount; by enough that the calculus of what makes it into v1 changes.
+In rough terms, my experience is this.
+For things with well-known patterns (auth flows, form validation, REST endpoints, test scaffolding), the cost of an additional feature drops substantially.
+Not by a small amount, but by enough that the calculus of what makes it into v1 changes.
 For things that require novel logic, where the pattern doesn't exist in some other codebase, the gain is much smaller, and sometimes there isn't one.

 Where the leverage doesn't reach